Benjamin Looi

 Kernel: /dev/input/event3

-That "AT Translated Set 2 keyboard" is your laptop's built-in board.
-Jot down the exact name and the eventX number—you'll need both in the next steps.
+That "AT Translated Set 2 keyboard" is your laptop's built-in keyboard.
+Note the exact name and the eventX number.
+You will need both in the next steps.

 Step 2: Double-Check with udevadm